non-equilibrium statistical physics

 My current research is on the interfaces of biology, physics and computer science.
 One of my main scientific goals is to understand systems far from equilibrium in their diversity and unity.
 I use a variety of analytical and numerical tools to study stochastic and dynamical systems driven out of equilibrium.

 I worked on several problems of non-equilibrium statistical physics and theory of turbulence.
 Such as clustering of particles due to compressibility and inertia, fluctuation theorems, developing faster Monte Carlo algorithms etc. I focus on problems of in the realm of non-equilibrium statistical physics.
-These include disordered systems (glasses), population dynamics, physics of algorithms (interface of statistical physics and computer science), theory of turbulence and population genetics.
-Currently I am working on: glassy systems (with Matthieu Wyart), advancing parallel tempering algorithms (with Jon Machta), inference from geneological trees (with Boris Shraiman).
+These include disordered systems (glasses), population dynamics, computational physics, theory of turbulence.

 Some of the topics that I have worked on